Echinacea plants are hardy perennials.

 Visit this page for specific advice on growing Echinacea purpurea plants.

 Common Names: Coneflower, Hedgehog Coneflower, Purple coneflower.

 Height: 24 to 58 inches (60 to 140 cm).

 Native: Northern America.

-If you first plan to grow seedlings of Echinacea species indoors first then they should be started off about 9 or 10 weeks before they are due to be planted out in early autumn or before the last frost of spring.
+If you first plan to grow seedlings of Echinacea species indoors, then they should be started off about 9 or 10 weeks in advance.
+Plant out in early autumn, or before the last frost of spring.

-It usually takes about two to three weeks for Coneflower seeds to germinate in the dark at a temperature of 21 to 24 degrees centigrade.
-Once ready for transplanted in the garden the Coneflower plants should be spaced at about 30 cm (small) to 60 cm (larger plants) apart.
+It usually takes about two to three weeks for Coneflower seeds to germinate.
+Do this in the dark at a temperature of 21 to 24 degrees centigrade (70 to 75°F).